Search

 • What if people are living on or using a piece of property purchased at a tax auction?

 • All tax auction sales are "buyer beware, as is, where is."
-If there are occupants in the property, you may wish to seek private legal advice on this matter as the county assumes no responsibility and provides no assistance with this issue.
+If there are occupants on the property, you may wish to seek private legal advice on this matter as the county assumes no responsibility and provides no assistance with this issue.

 • Is there a mailing list for notifications of upcoming auctions?